guilhermehiromoto/Street-Drawer/README.md

 ## Final Report

-**Main Objective:** As specified in abstract, this project aims to detect road shapes in urban areas through the segmentation of roads in satellite images using the [Road and Building Detection Dataset](https://www.cs.toronto.edu/~vmnih/data/) and CNN's to train a model that generates maps with the road shapes.
+<ins>**Main Objective:**</ins> As specified in abstract, this project aims to detect road shapes in urban areas through the segmentation of roads in satellite images using the [Road and Building Detection Dataset](https://www.cs.toronto.edu/~vmnih/data/) and CNN's to train a model that generates maps with the road shapes.

-**Input images:** Our input images were obtained from the [Road and Building Detection Dataset](https://www.cs.toronto.edu/~vmnih/data/) using the [Scraping Maps](https://github.com/guilhermehiromoto/Street-Drawer/blob/master/maps/getting_data.ipynb) notebook for the sattelite images and [Scraping Masks](https://github.com/guilhermehiromoto/Street-Drawer/blob/master/masks/getting_data.ipynb) notebook for the masks.
+<ins>**Input images:**</ins> Our input images were obtained from the [Road and Building Detection Dataset](https://www.cs.toronto.edu/~vmnih/data/) using the [Scraping Maps](https://github.com/guilhermehiromoto/Street-Drawer/blob/master/maps/getting_data.ipynb) notebook for the sattelite images and [Scraping Masks](https://github.com/guilhermehiromoto/Street-Drawer/blob/master/masks/getting_data.ipynb) notebook for the masks.
 As our images had 1500x1500 dimensions we preprocessed then with [Preprocessing](https://github.com/guilhermehiromoto/Street-Drawer/blob/master/preprocessing.ipynb) notebook to fit in our U-net architeture (256x256).

 #### Preprocessed data:

 ![](https://github.com/guilhermehiromoto/Street-Drawer/blob/master/preprocessed_images.png)

-**Description of steps:** For this project we are using a model-based methodology for Image Segmentation.
+<ins>**Description of steps:**</ins> For this project we are using a model-based methodology for Image Segmentation.
 We used the Intersection-Over-Union [[1]](https://towardsdatascience.com/metrics-to-evaluate-your-semantic-segmentation-model-6bcb99639aa2) method as metric to train our model, that method consists of calculating an area of overlap between a predicted segmentation and the mask divided by the union area between a predicted segmentation and a mask.<br/>

 As loss function we used the binary cross entropy as we are dealing with a binary "classifier":
 ![](https://github.com/guilhermehiromoto/Street-Drawer/blob/master/binary_cross_entropy.png?raw=true) [[2]](https://towardsdatascience.com/understanding-binary-cross-entropy-log-loss-a-visual-explanation-a3ac6025181a)